websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-a-java-web-application/using-mvc/using-a-jsp-and-mvc-portlet.md

 The display property values describe the portlet web application.
 The `com.liferay.portlet.display-category=category.sample` property adds the app to the sample widget category.
 The `javax.portlet.display-name=W3E7 Portlet` property specifies the app's name.

-The template path initialization parameter `javax.portlet.init-param.template-path` declares the starting location in the `resources/META-INF/resources` for finding the view templates. `javax.portlet.init-param.template-path=/` means the view template path root is the module's `resources/META-INF/resources/` folder.
+The template path initialization parameter `javax.portlet.init-param.template-path` declares the starting location in the `resources/META-INF/resources` for finding the view templates.
 The `javax.portlet.init-param.view-template=/view.jsp` property declares the portlet's view template `resources/META-INF/resources/view.jsp`.
 When you add the portlet to a page, the view template renders.

 ```note::
    The `Portlet Descriptor to OSGi Service Property Map <../../reference/portlet-descriptor-to-osgi-service-property-map.md>`_ specifies how OSGi component property values map to traditional portlet descriptors.